 — This article by Jerry Cates was first published on 2 January 2017 and last revised on 7 August 2017. © Bugsinthenews Vol. 19:01(01).

 Lots of different organisms bite humans, and much of the time their bites produce lesions on our skin.
 Sometimes the bites are witnessed, sometimes not.
 Most flea bites, and many bites caused by other organisms, are immediately felt at the time the bite event takes place.
 A flea bite, for example, is usually felt and the offending flea is usually seen where it is biting the skin.
 Later, when the bite wound itches, turns red, and produces a raised wheal, the bitten person normally remembers what caused the wound.

 By comparison, many other organisms that bite humans do so stealthily.
 The saliva and other secretions associated with the biting apparatus of bed bugs, some mosquitoes, certain mites, and a host of other bloodsucking organisms include anesthetics that numb the bite wound so the nerves in the host’s skin cannot signal an alarm.
 Only later, when an itchy bump surfaces, does one become aware that the earlier bite event occurred.
 At that point, the first thought that comes to most minds is “What bit me?”

 Skin Lesions sans Bites…

 Precipitating Events and Chronic Skin Disturbances…

 Complications, when dealing with chronic skin disturbances, arise from several sources.
-First, the precipitating event — the initial discovery of skin wounds — may have been produced by a number of possible causes.
+First, the skin wounds could have resulted from a number of possible causes.
 Some of these possibilities involve biting organisms.
 Others involve irritating chemicals or materials that lead to contact dermatitis.
 Still others are the result of physiological issues confined to the body of the affected individual.
 In many cases a combination of these possibilities acts together to produce the precipitating skin disturbances experienced by the sufferer.